 That’s why we think it’s important to top ourselves up…

 Silica is found naturally in plant-based foods including dark leafy greens, leeks, green beans, cucumbers, celery and asparagus.
-That said, the body does find it difficult to absorb silica from food, so supplements are recommended.
+That said, the body does find it difficult to absorb silica from food, so tablets are recommended.

 The Benefits of Taking Silica Supplements

 Collagen production naturally slows from around the age of 25 (we know, so young!).
 So we recommend that those with ‘normal’ skin types should start to supplement their silica levels from around their late 20s.
-(Although it’s never too late to start.)

-If you have a skin condition that may benefit from a boost of silica, such as skin that’s prone to being stressed out, contrary, acne prone or prone to eczema or psoriasis, then you can use it preventatively at any age, even as a teenager.
+If you have a skin condition that may improve from a boost of silica, such as skin that’s prone to being stressed out, contrary, acne prone or prone to eczema or psoriasis, then you can use it preventatively at any age, even as a teenager.

-Like any supplement, it can take up to 12 weeks before you start to notice a difference from taking Sönd silica supplements.
+Like any supplement, it can take up to 12 weeks before you start to notice a difference from taking Sönd silica tablets.
 This is in part due to the rate at which our skin cells regenerate.

 But in time, you may notice that your complexion is visibly brighter, with a youthful glow.
 You may also notice that your skin feels firmer and more hydrated, with more bounce and elasticity and fewer enlarged pores and blemishes.